ClosedXML/ClosedXML.Report/docs/en/Flat-tables.md

 }
 ```

-On the picture below you see the report produced from the specified template.
+In the picture below you see the report produced from the specified template.
 Note that selected area now contains the data and is named `Orders`.
 You can use this name to access data in the result report.

 ![result](../../images/flat-tables-02.png)

 <a name="Horizontal-tables"></a>
 ## Horizontal tables

-Horizontal tables do not have such strict requirements as vertical tables do.
-The named range consisting of a single row (in other words, does not contain an options row) it is assumed to be a horizontal.
-The horizontal one does not need to have a service column either.
+Horizontal tables do not have such strict requirements as vertical tables.
+The named range consists of a single row (in other words, without an options row) and is assumed to be a horizontal table.
+A horizontal table does not need to have a service column either.
 In fact, the horizontal table may be defined by a single cell.
-To explicitly define a range as a horizontal table definition put a special tag `<<Range horizontal>>` into any cell inside the range.
+To explicitly define a range as a horizontal table definition, put a special tag `<<Range horizontal>>` into any cell inside the range.
 You may find the example using the horizontal range [on the GitHub]({{ site.github.repository_url }}/blob/develop/tests/Templates/4.xlsx).

 There two ranges in that template - `dates` and `PlanData_Hours`.
 Each of these ranges consist of one cell.
 As has been said, ClosedXML.Report treats such ranges as horizontal table definitions.